yo1dog/node-psql-error/README.md

 `PSQLError` can be used to wrap errors returned by `pg` and has the same interface/keys as `pg` errors for compatibility.
 It provides access to the [PostgreSQL error message fields](https://www.postgresql.org/docs/13/protocol-error-fields.html) for identifiable errors via both human readable keys (same as `pg` errors) and the single-byte identification token.
 This includes error code, table name, column name, constraint name, detail message, hint message, etc.

-Additionally, `PSQLError` maps PSQL error codes to their condition names for more human-friendly identification.
-This can be found here: https://www.postgresql.org/docs/13/errcodes-appendix.html#ERRCODES-TABLE
+Additionally, `PSQLError` maps PSQL error codes to their [PL/pgSQL condition names](https://www.postgresql.org/docs/13/errcodes-appendix.html#ERRCODES-TABLE) for human-friendly identification.

 You can also include the query that caused the error.
 This allows `PSQLError` to capture and display information related to the query.
 For example, the offending snippet of the query can be included in the error message along with the line and character location.